HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: Experiments

 \subsection{Experimental Setup}

-In the experiments, we compare the performance among several classic and representative $N$-best reranking methods and error correction models on the proposed HypR benchmark.
-It should be noted that without additional instructions, due to limitations of computing resources and for a fair comparison, we used top 10 hypotheses for each speech utterance to train, tune, and test all models in the experiments.
+In the experiments, we compare the performance of several classic and representative $N$-best reranking methods and error correction models on the proposed HypR benchmark.
+It should be noted that without additional instructions, due to the limitations of computing resources and for a fair comparison, we used the top 10 hypotheses for each speech utterance to train, tune, and test all models in the experiments.
 All the hyper-parameters are selected by the development set.
-The model configurations, hyper-parameters, and training settings can refer to the repository of the benchmark for details.
-Our implementations are based on the HuggingFace \cite{HuggingFace} library, and the pre-trained language models used in this study are cloned from it.
+The model configurations, hyper-parameters, and training settings are described in detail in the repository of the benchmark.
+Our implementations are based on the HuggingFace library and the pre-trained language models used in this study are cloned from it \cite{HuggingFace}.